Fill your College Details

 9. What is Long polling and when it is used?

-• The client sends another request to keep the connection open
+• The client sends another request to maintain the open connection

 10. What are the different types of CSS selectors?